edgeworx/docs/content/en/docs/cloud/portal/heart-rate-demo-app/deploy.md

 weight: 200
 ---

 Deploying the Heart Rate Application from the Darcy Cloud platform is extremely simple.
-Make sure you have /images/added at least 1 node](../nodes/get-started-add-node.md) to your Darcy Cloud project, then follow the steps below:
+Make sure you have [added at least 1 node](../nodes/get-started-add-node.md) to your Darcy Cloud project, then follow the steps below:

 1. Go to your Darcy Cloud project page
 2. Select `Apps`